dmolitor/beautiful-jekyll/_posts/2021-04-30-parallel-vectorization-in-r.md

 #>             SIMPLIFY = SIMPLIFY, USE.NAMES = USE.NAMES))
 #> ...
 ```
-Basically, it is taking your arguments as vectors, and it is using the `base::mapply` function to iterate `FUN` across each 'row' of your arguments.
+Basically, it is taking the arguments as vectors, and it is using the `base::mapply` function to iterate `FUN` across each 'row' of the arguments.
 To see how this
 works, let's look at the following examples.
 ```r
 # Create two vectors like our example above